ryanaruanno/Optimized-Pitch-Arsenals/README.md

 In the upcoming stages, the project will address the following tasks:

 - **Model Analysis:** Finding the correlation of past-year pitch grades and next-year ERA.

-Feel free to explore the code, data files, and visualizations in the respective folders to gain insights into the project's progress and outcomes.

-**Note:** This README will be periodically updated to reflect the latest developments in the project.

 ## Project Structure